Best Sublimation Printers You Can Buy in 2021

-This model also comes with an automatic two-sided printer and scanner.
+This printer comes with an automatic two-sided printer and scanner.
 This is quite helpful, especially if you need to save on time in getting more items printed on the same page.
 Not only that, but it uses about 80% less power as compared to other printer brands out there.

-It can scan for sizes of up to 11 x 17 inches and can connect through Wi-Fi Direct and Ethernet.
+It can scan for many sizes of up to 11 x 17 inches and can connect through wi fi direct and Ethernet.
 With these aside, it also boasts of its NFC connections, which would be very helpful if you need to connect the printer to other items where you want to print things.

 - Saves you more on electricity cost than other brands

-- Easy adjustment features in its touch screen control panels
+- Easy adjustment printing feature in its touch screen control panels

 - Can work with oversized medium

-Compared to its other counterparts, this one here is ideal for small printing jobs at home or at work.
-Basically designed for use at home, this model is sleek in size but is able to churn out high-res prints.
+Compared to its other counterparts, this stylus c88 inkjet printer is ideal for small printing jobs at home or at work.
+Basically, compact design for use at home, this inkjet printer is sleek in size but is able to churn out high-res prints.
 In fact, its maximum resolution can reach up to 5760 x 1440 dpi, which is pretty decent.